LDCVia/ldcvia-blog-public/_posts/2017-06-20-my-editor-webstorm.md

 * [Salesforce Advanced Code](https://chrome.google.com/webstore/detail/salesforce-advanced-code/lnkgcmpjkkkeffambkllliefdpjdklmi?hl=en) - picking up code from existing organisations is a right pain, this code searcher helps hugely.
 * [Grammarly](https://app.grammarly.com/) - Because both my spelling and grammar *suck*.

-So there you have it: more an overview of my entire toolbox than a simple IDE post!!!!!
+So there you have it: more an overview of my entire toolbox than a simple IDE post!